Beyond Empathy: Integrating Diagnostic and Therapeutic Reasoning with Large Language Models for Mental Health Counseling: Experiments

+\paragraph{\textbf{Automatic Evaluation.}} This process was automated using Gemini-2.0-Flash, guided by detailed prompts.
+To validate the reliability and effectiveness of our LLM-based evaluation, we calculate the Spearman rank correlation coefficient~\cite{spearman} with ratings from psychology experts.
+The overall assessment (OA) shows a significant positive correlation of 0.605, demonstrating strong agreement between automatic and expert evaluations (Further details are provided in Appendix~\ref{Spearman}).

+As shown in Table~\ref{tab:combined_eval}, PsyLLM consistently demonstrates strong performance across all dimensions, achieving the highest scores in Emp\&In (0.904), Att\&Pre (1.440), and Saf\&Bou (0.945).
+Although GPT-4o slightly edges out in Sup\&Aut (2.218), PsyLLM's score (2.210) is very close.
+Overall, PsyLLM attains the highest Normalized Average score (0.607), surpassing all baselines, including GPT-4o (0.552) and DeepSeek-V3 (0.540).
+Figure \ref{fig:avg-topic-radar} further shows detailed scores of PsyLLM and other baselines.
+Across the topic distribution, PsyLLM consistently outperforms competing methods.
+This highlights its practical utility for psychological counseling.

-\paragraph{Human Evaluation.} To validate the automatic evaluation, we conducted a human evaluation.
-Five psychology graduate students assessed a randomly selected subset of dialogue turns from the test set, rating responses from PsyLLM and the baseline models (ChatCounselor \cite{ChatCounselor1}, CPsyCounX \cite{CPsyCoun}, DeepSeek-V3 \cite{deepseek}, GPT-4o \cite{GPT4}).
-Responses were evaluated blindly based on the four dimensions: Comprehensiveness, Professionalism, Authenticity, and Safety.
-As Table~\ref{tab:human_eval_table} shows, human evaluation confirms that PsyLLM consistently outperforms all baselines, achieving the highest scores across all four dimensions and the Normalized Average (0.601).
-It demonstrates PsyLLM's superior ability to generate human-preferred and clinically counseling responses.
+\paragraph{\textbf{Human Evaluation.}} To validate the automatic evaluation, we conducted a human evaluation.
+Five psychology experts with clinical training evaluated a randomly selected subset of 100 dialogue turns per model from the test set, rating the responses generated by PsyLLM and the baseline models.
+Responses were evaluated blindly based on our four evaluation dimensions.
+As Table~\ref{tab:combined_eval} shows, human evaluation confirms that PsyLLM consistently outperforms all baselines, achieving the highest scores across all four dimensions and the Normalized Average (0.601).
+It shows PsyLLM's superior ability to generate human-preferred and clinically counseling responses.

+\paragraph{\textbf{Comparison of Reasoning Integration Strategies.}} To validate our joint reasoning-response generation methodology, we compared PsyLLM with two alternative strategies on the OpenR1-Psy test set.
+The baselines include: (1) \textbf{In-Context Learning (ICL)}, which provides few-shot demonstrations from our dataset to the base model without fine-tuning; and (2) a \textbf{Two-Phase Prompt} method, where the model first generates a reasoning trace and then, in a separate step, generates the counselor response based on the input and the trace.

+As shown in Figure~\ref{fig:intro1}, our method (PsyLLM) significantly outperforms both ICL and the Two-Phase Prompt across all evaluation metrics.
+The results highlight that Supervised Fine-Tuning is essential for embedding complex therapeutic reasoning, a task where ICL is insufficient.
+More importantly, the superiority over the two-phase approach confirms the benefit of our joint generation strategy.
+By training the model to produce the reasoning ($R$) and response ($U_C$) in a single, continuous output, we enforce a tight coupling between clinical rationale and the final intervention.
+It ensures the response is directly grounded in its preceding reasoning, better emulating a fluid and coherent human clinical thought process.